-Since the end of April of 2020, \$5 has been sent electronically every two weeks to each family to buy groceries.
+Since the end of April of 2020, \$10 has been sent electronically every two weeks to each family to buy groceries.
 Each family then sends back a photo showing themselves with the groceries that they have bought.
-These photos are uploaded to a cloud drive where they are visible to all (view these photos here under the "transfer" albums).
+These photos are uploaded to a cloud drive where they are visible to all (view photos of different activities organized by albums here.
+Groceries are under the "transfer" album).

-After running the project for seven months with personal donations and those of friends and family, in November 2020, with the arrival of the sunny season in Nairobi, Tom contacted Solar Household Energy (SHE) for its expertise on adding solar cooking to the project for further fuel savings.
-SHE has now adopted the project and Tom has joined the SHE team.
+After running the project for seven months with personal donations and those of friends and family.
+November 2020, with the arrival of the season in Nairobi. contacted Solar Household Energy (SHE) for its expertise on adding solar cooking to the project for further fuel savings.
+SHE was so impressed with the project that Tom was invited to join the SHE staff, and the project got a new home with 501(c)(3) status.